HongQuan1812/ULAW_DATABASE/readme.md

     ```

     - `--build` ensures the image is rebuilt when there are changes in your code.
-    - If there are no code changes, you can omit `--build` for a faster startup
+    - If there are no code changes, you can omit `--build` for a faster startup.
+    - For development, replace `docker-compose.yml` with `docker-compose.dev.yml`.
+    - For production, replace `docker-compose.yml` with `docker-compose.prod.yml`.

 ## 🛑 Stopping the Server